StefanGreve/iterfun/README.md

     </a>
 </p>

-Implements an iterator interface reminiscent of functional programming languages such as Elixir.
+Implements an eager iterator class reminiscent of Elixir's `Enum` structure.
+See also the changelog for more details.
+Note that the interface is not stable; signatures may change at any time until further notice.